matthiasprobst/h5RDMtoolbox/docs/conventions/index.rst

     A layout defines the structure of an HDF5 file, e.g. the expected groups and datasets as well properties like the shape, data type or compression of datasets.
 Attributes can be defined as well.
-Layout specifications help creating HDF5 files in a consistent way within a project or collaboration and make data exchange between different users efficiently.
+Layout specifications help creating HDF5 files consistently within a project or collaboration and make data exchange between different users efficiently.

 An example for the usage of standard attributes is the CF Metadata Convention (http://cfconventions.org/), which uses **netCDF4** files (very similar to HDF5).

-Whether or not an HDF5 file created by someone else is compliant with a convention and moreover whether it contains the expected hierarchy and datasets, can be checked by a layout definition.
-The syntax to cate layouts is kept very similar to the creation of HDF5 files with the package `h5py`.
+Whether an HDF5 file created by someone else is compliant with a convention and moreover whether it contains the expected hierarchy and datasets, can be checked by a layout definition.
+The syntax to create layouts is kept very similar to the creation of HDF5 files with the package `h5py`.

 The following chapters will explain the usage of conventions (standard attributes and layouts) in more detail.

+If you are new here, best is you start with [Introduction to Standard Attributes](standard_attributes.ipynb)

 .. toctree::